blockchain-lab/shared_vision_towards_programmable_economy/README.md

 Self-sovereign identities require that users are the rulers of their own identity.
 This idea was presented in 2012 by Moxie Marlinspike [[REF](http://www.moxytongue.com/2012/02/what-is-sovereign-source-authority.html)].
 With this concept people and businesses can store their own identity data on their own devices, and present it efficiently to anyone who wants to validate it.
 The decentralized storage within concept removes the need for any central database of identity data.
-This might be important with the upcoming EU General Data Protection Regulation.
+This might be increasingly important with the upcoming EU General Data Protection Regulation.

 This approach to identity is a complete overhaul to the approach used today by governments using central controlled identity administration frameworks.
 Users become autonomous by using self-sovereign identities and are free to store their digital passport inside their own smartphone device.
 Instead of your government assigning you citizen number "0013" or your telecommunication provider renting you cell phone number "0-013" you can claim ownership of cryptographic key "8A4D48B" as you worldwide identity.
 Together with cryptographic techniques it becomes possible to identify and authenticate people, members of organisations and objects without even requiring Internet access.
 A large list of worldwide claimed identities by citizens could replace all central identity administration frameworks.